Poly Tubing, Drip Tape, Drip Line, and Soaker Hoses

 Soaker hoses are a relatively modern invention, and while drip line and drip tape are often referred to as soaker hoses they are actually a product unique unto themselves.
 In fact, soaker hoses are not compatible with drip irrigation or pressurized systems.
 Soaker hoses are most often made of rubber and other recycled material that is perforated throughout its length to allow water to seep out.
 In this regard it is similar to drip irrigation products, however there are some disadvantages inherent in its design.

 Because soaker hoses seep water along the entire length, there is no fine tuned control to where the water is delivered.
 If your plants are spaced 6” apart, there is little sense in watering the dirt (or even worse, the weeds!) between them.
 Soaker hoses are also notorious for weeping more water out of the part of the hose closest to the water source than the ends furthest away.
+This is because soaker hoses do not (generally speaking) operate as part of a pressurized system.
 Even if water conservation isn’t a concern, the higher water bill from wasted water certainly is.